momentumlearn/learner-resources/articles/fetch-error-handling.md

-# Thinking through different Fetch response outcomes
+# Anticipating different AJAX response outcomes

 ## What if I get a 200 response to a search request but there is no data?

-If you plan to show something like search results on a page, but no results are returned to a GET request, then you should handle that case in your code and update the UI to let your user know what's going on.
+If you plan to show something like search results on a page, but the response contains no results, then you should show your user that no results came back.
+You'll need to handle that case in your code and update the UI.

 That could look something like a check to see if you have the results you want.

-Remember, the check you do will depend on the structure and content of the data that is returned in the response!
+Remember, the check you do will depend on the structure and content of the data that is returned in the response.

 ```js
 fetch(searchUrl)